littleyu192/MLFF_torch/README.md

 	# NN and NNKF generate features
 	cd the/path/to/data    # in parameter.py, make sure isCalcFeat=True && isFitVdw=False
 	ulimit -Ss unlimited
 	# cu_parameters_nnkf_template.py is a template of Cu system, nnkf method
 	cp the/path/to/MLFF_torch/cu_parameters_nnkf_template.py parameters.py
 	python the/path/to/MLFF_torch/src/bin/mlff.py
 	python the/path/to/MLFF_torch/src/bin/seper.py  # in parameters.py, test_ratio = 0.2 for default
 	python the/path/to/MLFF_torch/src/bin/gen_data.py
 	# training, make sure in parameters.py use_GKalman = 1
 	python the/path/to/MLFF_torch/src/train.py -s nnkf_record
 	# if you want use NN without kalman filter, switch use_GKalman = 0 in parameters.py
 	python the/path/to/MLFF_torch/src/train.py -s nn_record
+	****
 	# DP and DPKF generate features
 	cd the/path/to/data    # in parameter.py, make sure isCalcFeat=True && isFitVdw=False
 	ulimit -Ss unlimited
 	# cu_parameters_dpkf_template.py is a template of Cu system, dpkf method
 	cp the/path/to/MLFF_torch/cu_parameters_dpkf_template.py parameters.py
 	python the/path/to/MLFF_torch/src/bin/mlff.py
 	python the/path/to/MLFF_torch/src/bin/seper.py  # in parameters.py, test_ratio = 0.2 for default
 	python the/path/to/MLFF_torch/src/bin/gen_dpdata.py
 	# if you want use deepmd model in training, make sure dR_neigh=True && use_Ftype =[1]
 	# if u have muti-MOVEMENT file in PWdata directory, in parameters.py, make sure batch_size = 1
 	python the/path/to/MLFF_torch/src/train.py --dp=True -n DeepMD_cfg_dp_kf --nselect=48 --blocksize=10240 --groupsize=6 -s dpkf_record
 	# the recomended nselect is 24, 48, 72; the recommended blocksize is 5120, 10240; the recommended groupsize is 6, 12
 	# if you want use DP without kalman filter, switch use_L1Kalman = 0 in cu_parameters_dpkf_template.py
 	python the/path/to/MLFF_torch/src/train.py --dp=True -n DeepMD_cfg_dp -s dp_record
+	****
-	# model test
+	# model test in python
+	cd the/path/to/test/set    # in parameter.py, make sure isCalcFeat=True && isFitVdw=False
+	# cu_parameters_dpkf_template.py is a template of Cu system, dpkf method
+	cp the/path/to/MLFF_torch/cu_parameters_dpkf_template.py parameters.py
+	vim parameters.py && change test_ratio = 1
+	python the/path/to/MLFF_torch/src/bin/mlff.py
+	python the/path/to/MLFF_torch/src/bin/seper.py  # in parameters.py, test_ratio = 1 use all the testing set
+	python the/path/to/MLFF_torch/src/bin/gen_dpdata.py
+	# testing process use the same statistical data in training process
+	cp the/path/to/train/set/train_data/davg.npy train_data
+	cp the/path/to/train/set/train_data/dstd.npy train_data
+	cp the/path/to/train/set/train_data/ener_shift.npy train_data
+	# copy the dpkf model u wanna use in testing
+	cp the/path/to/train/set/dpkf_record .
+	python the/path/to/MLFF_torch/src/test1.py --dp=True -n DeepMD_cfg_dp_kf -s dpkf_record
+	# copy the dp model u wanna use in testing
+	cp the/path/to/train/set/dp_record .
+	python the/path/to/MLFF_torch/src/test1.py --dp=True -n DeepMD_cfg_dp -s dp_record
 ```

 ### Code contribution guidance